Free guides & tools

 Maternity and paternity pay and leave

-Once the parent is back at work he or she can ask their employer for a flexible working arrangement, if their child is aged under six.
+Once the parent is back at work he or she can ask their employer for a flexible working arrangement, if their child is aged under 6.
 Parents of disabled children can ask for flexible working if their child is aged under 18.
 The Work and Families Act extends this right to a much wider range of carers, including those who care for adults.

 While the parent is working, someone has to pay for the childcare, and the Government has been urging employers to help with these costs.
 Employers are able to provide their employees with childcare vouchers, or pay for childcare directly in a private nursery, with the first £55 per week for basic rate taxpayers being free of tax and national insurance contributions (NICs).
 This figure may be reduced for higher rate taxpayers and additional rate taxpayers, depending on when they entered the scheme.

-A solution, which is perfectly acceptable to HM Revenue & Customs, is to substitute some of the employee's pay with the childcare vouchers.
+A solution, which is perfectly acceptable to HMRC, is to substitute some of the employee's pay with the childcare vouchers.
 This way the employer can save on national insurance, since employers' NICs are not payable on the value of the vouchers.
 However there are some practical difficulties with such a salary sacrifice.
 The employee must agree to the change in their gross pay before it takes effect, which normally means signing revised terms of employment.
 When an employee is no longer eligible for the childcare vouchers, perhaps because the child is too old, the vouchers should be withdrawn and the employment terms readjusted.